Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 Do married and common-law couples file their tax returns separately?

-Yes.
-However, you can prepare both returns together since some information will be the same.
-This is because some benefits are based on family income, and only one partner receives the benefit on behalf of the entire family.
+Note: Only the primary filer receives the benefit on behalf of the family.
 Any tax software you use will help you prepare both returns and then file them separately.

 You must also include information for children under the age of 18.